ratanahaerlavynah/dreamy/_poems/65-for-the-flowers-she-was-never-given.md

 ---

 <pre>
-She walked through her life with her palms slightly open ~ as if expecting something that never quite arrived.
+She walked through her life with her palms slightly open. as if expecting something that never quite arrived.
 Not a gift but a recognition.